nrs-org/novelslop/content/vol_01/chap_04.typ

 #import "../../lib.typ": chapter

-#chapter(4, "On the cherry-colored pathway to school, Narumi Mona has high hopes for her future")[
+#chapter(4, "Narumi Mona has high hopes for her future")[
   With the cherry blossoms covering a part of the sky with its pink, Mona had no care for the scenery around her.
-After all, it's been the ninth year she had seen this scene before, not to mention the countless times that this overused scene was used on all sorts of TV programs.
+After all, it's been the tenth year she had seen this scene before, not to mention the countless times that this overused scene was used on all sorts of TV programs.